-2. To find stolen goods
+Irish spell to find stolen goods

 Place two keys in a sieve, cross ways.
 Two people hold the sieve while another makes a cross sign on the forehead of the suspected thief, calling out their name loudly three times.
 If the person is innocent, the keys will remain stationary.
 If the person is guilty, the keys will start to revolve slowly round the sieve.

 You will be damn lucky with this one.
 You will need a candle, some string, and a trinket.

 Light the candle and loop the string in through the trinket and tie it.
 Then start swinging the trinket above the flame and chant:

 “A candle flickers, this trinket I pass, good energy and fortune come to me, wealth, knowledge, influence, energy.

 "By good means come to me, wealth, knowledge, influence, energy.